 Children must be 13 years old before they can work part-time.
-The person employing the child is required to apply for a work permit within 7 days of employing the child.
-If they do not they can be fined up to £1,000.
+The employer is required to apply for a work permit within 7 days of employing the child.
+Failure to do so can result in a fine of up to £1,000.

 Information on what hours a child can work can be found in the application form under 'Apply for a work permit'.

 Some examples of the part time jobs that children can complete are: